BawdyAnarchist/quBSD/Future_Development.md

 When you restore, the datasets dont inherit their qubsd:autosnap properties

-Instead of all the named and ftp nonsense in 0control, just use a fat32 formatted zvol on the creation of a new VM

 ALL file names should ALWAYS be variables defined in get_global_variables ?